2 Strip Steaks

 pinch Black peppercorns

-This is the perfect date night recipe if you ask me.
-Gluten free and very satisfying, so if your looking for a great steak recipe but one that is a bit different than the average butter and herb recipes that you are probably are finding, then you just found it.
+These Keg Steaks with sauteed asparagus is the perfect date night recipe if you ask me.
+If you’re looking for a great steak recipe but one that is a bit different than the average butter and herb recipe then you probably just found it.

 This recipe uses “The Keg” steak sauce and just a little olive oil and seasoning which gives it a deep delicious flavor.
 We are using a 2 inch thick Strip Steaks and searing it over medium-high heat.